Tri Angle (record label): Style and impact

 Tri Angle's sound was heavily debated in the music press, with The Wire noting it as being "one of the hardest labels to pin down in contemporary music".
 Starting in the middle of the 2010s, artists from the label began collaborating with, and creatively partnering with, mainstream artists including Kanye West, Björk, Disclosure, A$AP Rocky, FKA Twigs, Diplo, Vince Staples, Atticus Ross, Tinashe, Massive Attack, and The Weeknd.
 Björk in particular was a strong supporter of the label, crediting Robin Carolan with having helped her finish her eighth studio album Vulnicura, as well as collaborating with Tri Angle on a number of other occasions.
 In 2017, Carolan was credited on Utopia, Björk's ninth studio album, as 'the fifth ear'.

 Shutdown

 On April 24, 2020, Carolan released a statement via Twitter announcing that Tri Angle was officially defunct.
 He went on to compose the score (alongside Sebastian Gainsborough) for Robert Eggers's 2022 film The Northman.
-Carolan later composed the score for Eggers' remake of Nosferatu.
+Carolan later composed the score for Eggers' remake of Nosferatu and the upcoming Werwulf.